Skip to content

 2:30pm – 2:40pm BREAK & PASSPORT AWARDS BREAK & PASSPORT AWARDS

-PFAS AI and Machine Learning
+8A: PFAS 8B: AI and Machine Learning

 2:40pm – 3:00pm Assessing and Modeling PFASs Leaching to Groundwater Pathway Leverage data assimilation and machine learning to improve the forecast of reservoir water temperature and thermal release